hplp/ai-hardware-project-6501-group4/Final Report.md

 - This project demonstrates the Raspberry Pi 4’s capability to support lightweight AI models for edge computing tasks.
 Among the tested models, MobileNet_V2 emerged as the most practical choice for real-world deployment due to its superior speed and resource efficiency.

 - Future work could include:
-- 	1. Expanding the dataset to include more complex tasks (e.g., CIFAR-10).
+- **Expanding the dataset to include more complex tasks (e.g., CIFAR-10).**
-- 	2. Investigating other accelerators compatible with Raspberry Pi 4.
+- **Investigating other accelerators compatible with Raspberry Pi 4.**
-- 	3. Exploring advanced optimization techniques like pruning and quantization-aware training.
+- **Exploring advanced optimization techniques like pruning and quantization-aware training.**

 ## References
 -	1. A. G. Howard, et al., MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications, 2017.